msmannan00/globaleaks-angular-fork/documentation/developer/Environment.rst

 =======================
-Development Environment
+Development environment
 =======================
-This guide describe how to set up an environment in order to contribute to the development of GlobaLeaks.
+This guide describes how to set up an environment in order to contribute to the development of GlobaLeaks.

 Requirements
 ============